 Pricing: It is free, which is the best pricing plan ever, right?

-Of course, being free means that the software is not as fully-featured as its paid counterparts.
+Of course, being free means that the software is not as fully featured as its paid counterparts.
 Things like cost accounting modules and income statements by revenue streams are not to be found.
 Also, the support is quite weak, and the customer service is not something you should count on.
 Customer service is offered only via email and is quite slow.

-In case you don’t find one of the options above to suit your needs, there are still some good options out there, and we will take a peek at a couple of them.
+If you don’t find one of the options above to suit your needs, there are still some good options out there, and we will take a peek at a couple of them.

 There’s a mobile app available for devices running Android and iOS, and since it’s web-based, you can access it from any browser on any device.

 Formerly called Simply Accounting, Sage 50 Accounting is a comprehensive accounting solution designed for Canadian businesses and can do everything a Canadian company needs.
 Because it is made for Canadian Businesses, the app also speaks French (by which I mean the app is Bilingual, and you can switch from English To French).

 There are six different versions of Sage 50, and they are quite confusing.